 If you are looking for a place to shop, stroll around St. Moritz village.
 There is something here for everyone!
 Whether you are in the mood to spend money or just window-shopping, this little village has it all.

-You can find boutiques selling clothing and accessories, souvenirs shops selling Swiss products like cuckoo clocks and chocolate bars, art galleries with paintings of landscapes from Switzerland’s famous mountains, jewelry stores displaying necklaces made out of gold or silver that come in many different shapes and sizes.
+You can find boutiques selling clothing and accessories, souvenir shops selling Swiss products like cuckoo clocks and chocolate bars, art galleries with paintings of landscapes from Switzerland’s famous mountains, and jewelry stores displaying necklaces made out of gold or silver that come in many different shapes and sizes.
 Most boutiques are either clothing or jewelry boutiques.

 The two most important shopping streets in St. Moritz are Via Serlas and Via Maistra.